 Family Owned and Operated for 45 Years

-Comprised of nine par 3’s, 7 par 4’s, and with a par 5 on each nine, the course offers a little something for everyone.
+Comprised of seven par 3’s, nine par 4’s, and a par 5 on each nine, the course offers a little something for everyone.
 A natural match for golfers without long bomber distance, Mainlands does tease longer hitters with the possibility of driving the green on several par 4’s.
 Both par 5’s, with a well placed drive, also offer the potential for eagles.

 The MGC boasts a fully stocked pro shop, selling shoes, bags, gloves, apparel, and balls of all types, styles and prices.
 The modest snack bar offers food and beers to accompany your round.